M4xwo/AlignmentScriptsV1/README.md

 ![alt text](image-2.png)

-The first plot shows that the size of the genomes correlates with the number of genes, which is not not really surprising.
+The first plot shows that the size of the genomes correlates with the number of genes,<br> which is not not really surprising.<br>
-Both the middle and upper clouds of data suggest that somewhere the number of genes where counted multiple times..
+Both the middle and upper clouds of data suggest that somewhere the number of genes where counted multiple times..<br>
 Obviously if these results were to be used in a publication or for further studies, the analysis would have to be redone and the scripts would have to be checked for errors but since it was just for us to get used to working with large amounts of data we can atleast tell that we succeeded.

 We then did a second plot using the second set of files including the taxonomy of the bacteria.
 For that we only used our parts of the results because the whole data would probably have been overwhelming.